New Zealand locks down Auckland after 3 new local COVID-19 cases

-WELLINGTON (Reuters) - New Zealand Prime Minsiter Jacinda Ardern on Sunday announced a three-day lockdown in the country’s biggest city Auckland, after three new local COVID-19 cases were reported, the first local infections since late January.
+WELLINGTON (Reuters) - New Zealand’s Prime Minister Jacinda Ardern on Sunday announced a three-day lockdown in the country’s biggest city Auckland, after three COVID-19 cases emerged, the first local infections since late January.

-Ardern said the level 3 restrictions, which require everyone to stay home except for essential shopping and essential work, repeating the super cautious approach the country has taken over the past year in virtually eliminating the pandemic.
+Level 3 restrictions will require everyone to stay home except for essential shopping and essential work, Ardern said, repeating the strict approach the country has taken over the past year in virtually eliminating the pandemic.

-“We have stamped out the virus before and we will do it again...,” Ardern said in a news conference in Wellington.
+“We have stamped out the virus before and we will do it again,” Ardern told a news conference in the capital, Wellington.

-Restrictions were raised to level 3 for three days from Monday through Wednesday.
-That meant public venues would be shut, gatherings outside homes would be prohibited except for weddings and funerals, limited to 10 people.
+Restrictions were raised to level 3 through Wednesday, shutting public venues and prohibiting gatherings outside homes, except for weddings and funerals of up to 10 people.
+Schools will stay open for children of essential workers but others were asked to stay home.

-The three cases reported earlier on Sunday were a couple and their daughter in Auckland, the first local cases since Jan.
+Sunday’s cases were a couple and their daughter in Auckland, the first local infections since Jan.
 24.

-Health authorities are still working to find out whether the cases involve one of the new highly infectious variants and how the family contracted the virus, Ardern said.
+Health authorities are trying to find out whether these cases involve any of the new, highly infectious variants and how the family contracted the virus, Ardern said.

 Airlines have been contacted, as the woman in the infected family works for an airline catering company, LSG Sky Chefs, where she mostly works in laundry facilities, officials said.